-It shouldn't shock anyone to say that David Tucker's "No Flights Until Morning" is an overwritten attempt to cram as much pathos into a relatively small setting where there is no convenient dynamic to move quicken the pace or make the more extreme poetic applications seem less glaring.
-This poem is a matter of trying to fit a size ten foot into a size seven shoe, and reading it was nothing less than watching the pained waddle of a customer denying the shortcomings of their high-heeled prize.
-There are choice details, yes, if one is inclined to excuse any sort of snap shot description of unhappy people in crowded places as examples of the author's generous heart.
+David Tucker's poem "No Flights Until Morning" is an attempt to stuff as much pathos into as cramped space as possible; the effect is not unlike the weary undergraduate who's procrastinated on their paper too long and now writes fast and feverishly hoping the fear of failure might spark some late blooming inspiration.
+The poem, mind you is, too small setting where there is no convenient dynamic to move quicken the pace or make the more extreme poetic applications seem less glaring.
+This poem is a matter of trying to fit a size ten foot into a size seven shoe, and reading it was nothing less than watching the pained waddle of a customer denying the shortcomings of their high-heeled foot torture.
+There are choice details, yes, if one is inclined to excuse snap shot description of unhappy people in crowded places as examples of the author's generous heart.

 The runways were covered by late afternoon,